 - Contact the police.
 Report the accident and request an ambulance if anyone is seriously injured and needs immediate care.

 - Swap contact information.
 You should exchange contact and insurance information with all other drivers involved in the crash.
 If anyone witnessed the crash, make sure you get their contact information as well.If possible, takes photos and video documentation of the scene.
 If you are not too injured to begin collecting evidence, make sure you take photos and video footage of the crash scene.
 The scene will be cleaned up promptly and available evidence will disappear if not properly documented.

 - Seek medical care.
 Injuries may take days to show up, so it is essential to get a full medical examination as soon as possible after a crash.

-Why You Need a Personal Injury Trial Attorney After a Motorcycle Crash
+Why You Need a Personal Injury Trial Lawyer After a Motorcycle Crash

 Riders face an uphill battle while trying to get a fair settlement after a motorcycle accident.
 Insurance companies are often quick to push the blame onto riders and offer far less than they deserve.
 Unless you have experience playing hardball with insurance companies, you run the risk of losing your settlement entirely if you deal with them directly.
 Insurance adjusters know that a personal injury trial lawyer is not afraid to take a case to court, which puts them at risk of paying out even more.
 Having a lawyer on your side can lead to a higher settlement and a much faster claim resolution.